 38%

-During the third term of the Pact for Research and Innovation (2016-2020) women received a total of 60 percent of all W2 and 30 percent of all W3 appointments in the Leibniz Association.
-Among all W-positions, the number of existing appointments of women increased by almost 60 percent with an overall increase in positions of only 25 percent.
+In the first half term the term of the Pact for Research and Innovation IV (2021–2025), women received a total of 54 per cent of both all W2 and all W3 appointments within the Leibniz Association.
+Among all W-positions, the number of existing appointments of women increased by almost 50 per cent, whilst the total number of posts increased by only 17 per cent.
+Gender parity in appointments to positions at the first (53 per cent) and second (52 per cent) levels of management was clearly achieved during this period.